 I was reading an article in the Turkish press a few days ago and it claimed that in 1453 the people inside Hagia Sophia were happy and welcomed them as liberators.
 The Nationalist Turks really believe that.
 What can one say about human nature and our willingness to justify our actions by cloaking them in religion.
 Today Hagia Sophia must be protected from religious extremists, I think it is hopeless to try and save her as a museum.
 We can't win this fight.
 I think the only thing that protects Hagia Sophia are the thousands of tourists who visit her every day.
 Hagia Sophia is big bucks for everyone in the Turkish tourist industry and the can't afford to loose the profits tourists generate.
 A tourism boycott could have an effect.
 Maybe if the Turkish religious zealots seize Hagia Sophia - storm her doors again - the outrage of the world could force them back.

-Hagia Sophia is full of graffiti, drawings and inscriptions.
-They are everywhere.
-There is a Byzantine scholar who has been compiling them all.
-The walls are marked every where crosses used to be inserted and all the hooks that icons hung from are still there, The ceiling still has hundreds of hooks for the hanging of curtains and lamps.
+The marble walls are punched with phantom holes where crosses used to be inserted and have been pried out.
+The hooks that icons hung from are still there on the walls - memorials to the vanished art that used to be there.
+In many cases we actually know what icon is missing from which hook.
+The ceiling still has hundreds of hooks for the hanging of curtains and lamps.
 Just look up and they're there.
 Look at the floor and you can see the markings where the Byzantine Imperial throne stood.
 More marks show where candle stands were.
 Look at the doors of Hagia Sophia and see how the crosses were broken off them.
 You can hear people shout or sing in the nave to test the acoustics; listen and I try to imagine an Imperial choir in the echo.
 Is it true that the last priest who celebrated mass in the church took his holy chalice and was swallowed up into a wall, someday to reappear?
 Well, that's the story the Greek or Russian guides tell.
 For me Hagia Sophia is full of ghosts.

 Hagia Sophia still has many secrets to reveal.
 There might still be more mosaics to be discovered.
 There are photographs of chambers in the buttresses with mosaic figures from 80 years ago.
 Are they still there?
 What happened the the beautiful acanthus mosaic vaults in the hidden chambers on the south side?
 Is the Pantokrator still in the central dome?
 Where did the columns of the great chancel screen and all of the other marble liturgical furniture go?
 Are they in Topkapi?